 The reason for pairing the two different A and B Patterns together is simply so that you can switch back and forth between them rapidly in live performance or while improvising.
-Note that a Pattern's A, B and FILL Sub-Patterns have equal lengths and use the same Drum Set (collection of drum, percussion and bass sounds, as well as effects parameters).
+Note that a Pattern's A, B and FILL Sub-Patterns have equal lengths and use the same Drum Set (collection of drum, 1-shot and synth sounds, as well as effects parameters).